Skip to main content.

 13 Spring Semester Five Total Credit Hours

-See a four-year plan of study, starting with your freshman year at KU, and completing the total 120 required credit hours for a bachelor's degree in diagnostic science with concentration in nuclear medicine technology.
+See an example four-year plan of study, starting with your freshman year at KU, and completing the total 120 required credit hours for a bachelor's degree in diagnostic science with concentration in nuclear medicine technology.
+Note: nuclear medicine technology courses are subject to change.

 * For more information about courses, please visit the KU Academic Catalog.